 Thessaloniki is the second largest town in Greece.
 It is located in northern Greece and its international airport makes it a nice gateway to the northern and central part of the Greek mainland.
-As Thessaloniki is town with long history, there are many sightseeing to visit.
+As Thessaloniki is a town with a long history, there is much sightseeing to visit.
 The main sights of Thessaloniki date from the Roman and Byzantine times, and include the Roman Arch of Galerius, the Monument of Rotonda, the Church of Saint Demetrius and the Medieval Castle.
-The symbol and most important monument in Thessaloniki is the White Tower, found at the famous Beach Promenade of the city.
-As Thessaloniki is geographically located in a central spot of the country, it is nice as an excursion base to places like Halkidiki, Kavala and Meteora.
+The symbol - and most important monument in Thessaloniki - is the White Tower, found at the famous Beach Promenade of the city.
+As Thessaloniki is geographically located in a central spot of the country, it is nice as an excursion base to places like Halkidiki, Kavala, and Meteora.

 In this section, you can see the best Thessaloniki Sightseeing but also things to see by location.

-You can also view all things to do in Thessaloniki by category: neighbourhoods, beaches, museums and churches.
+You can also view all things to do in Thessaloniki by category: neighborhoods, beaches, museums, and churches.

 Book you Car: Book your car rental at very advantageous prices with Greeka.com!